Price Discrimination

 Look at it this way.
 A monopoly seeks to maximize profits by restricting its quantity of output so that marginal revenue equals marginal cost.
 This output is less than what would occur in a competitive market because the marginal revenue of a monopolist selling at a single price is less than what the output would be at the market price anywhere on the demand curve.
 A monopolist can only increase the sale of its product by reducing its price.
 But in doing so, it also earns less revenue on all previous units.
 However, if a monopolist can price its products according to who the buyers are, then it can significantly increase its profits by setting the profit-maximizing price for each market segment.

 Price discrimination is selling a product at different prices for different classes of buyers based on their differing elasticity of demand for the product or service; whether the product or service actually differs among the price groups is secondary, but the different prices charged are not usually related to the differences in the cost of providing the underlying item.
-Generally, the monopolist strives to charge the highest prices where demand is inelastic — i.e., where higher prices lead to higher revenue in spite of the decreasing quantities sold at the higher prices — and lower prices for more price-sensitive buyers, where higher prices would decrease the quantity sold, leading to lower revenue in spite of the higher prices, because the drop in quantity more than offsets the rise in price.
+Generally, the monopolist strives to charge the highest prices where demand is inelastic — i.e., where higher prices lead to higher revenue despite the decreasing quantities sold at the higher prices — and lower prices for more price-sensitive buyers, where higher prices would decrease the quantity sold, leading to lower revenue despite the higher prices, because the drop in quantity more than offsets the rise in price.
 The products sold to different classes of buyers are sometimes different, but the differences have no significant relationship to the price differentials.
 The differences in prices are mostly motivated by a desire to earn greater profits — it does not reflect the cost-of-production differences among the products.
 For instance, Microsoft sold its Windows 7 operating system in several versions, including a Starter Edition, Windows 7 Home Premium for people who have more powerful computers, Windows 7 Professional for businesses, and its top edition, Windows 7 Ultimate, for enterprises.
 Microsoft Office is also sold in several editions with the consumer market being charged a lower price than the business or enterprise market.
 Businesses and enterprises have little concern for the price, which is why many items targeted for that market are more expensive than for the consumer market.
 Note, that the development of the Windows operating system is a sunk cost that covers the entire development.
 When Microsoft markets the less expensive operating systems to consumers, it simply takes features out of the original product or does not provide them in the 1st place.
 Since all the features have been developed for the most expensive operating system, Microsoft could easily sell the same operating system to everyone at no additional cost to itself.
 Although this would benefit society, it does not allow Microsoft to maximize its profit because it prevents price discrimination.
 By contrast, Apple does sell the same operating system for their desktop computers to everyone.

 For instance, Microsoft prevents reselling by licensing the software rather than selling it.
 Also, the more expensive software has features that appeal more to businesses, so they would not be interested in the consumer software.